IBM/z_ansible_collections_samples/zos_concepts/data_sets/copy_edit_submit/README.md

 > to understand the full scope of these changes.
 >
 > These changes are not compatible with earlier versions of the `ibm_zos_core` collection,
-> and since the earlier versions do not reach their end of life until March 2028,
+> and since the earlier versions do not reach their end of life until February 2028,
 > the sample playbooks compatible with the older versions will remain available.
 >
 > To support both the latest and prior versions of the collection: